-WARNING: This copy is personal and edgy.
+WARNING: This story is personal and edgy.
 On purpose.
 I’m making no friends saying what I say here.
 But right, wrong, or indifferent, it’s stuff that I feel needs to be said.

 It’s like Gambling